FabricMC/fabric-docs/contributing.md

 The website uses [VitePress](https://vitepress.dev/), a static site generator that produces beautiful web pages from Markdown files.
 There are also some [custom extensions and plugins installed](#framework), which we'll talk about later.

-The stand-out feature of the Docs is that the code is placed in a [reference mod called `ExampleMod`](https://github.com/FabricMC/fabric-docs/tree/main/reference/latest), which is built on every commit to ensure the code is correct.
+The standout feature of the Docs is that the code is placed in a [reference mod called `ExampleMod`](https://github.com/FabricMC/fabric-docs/tree/main/reference/latest), which is built on every commit to ensure the code is correct.

 We also support translating the Docs to other languages, and that happens on [Crowdin](https://crowdin.com/project/fabricmc).
 New translations may take up to a week or more to appear on the website.